thehyve/OHDSI-WhiteRabbit/CONTRIBUTING.md

 The project uses the OWASP dependency-check plugin to check for potential vulnerabilities in the dependencies.
 Because this check can take a long time (for downloading/updating the vulnerabilities database), it is disabled by default, but can be enabled by running `mvn dependency-check:check`.
+This will report vulnerabilities in the standard maven output, and write them to `target/dependency-check-report.html` for the parent project and each of the subprojects.

 ##### Checking for compatible licenses